 Watch the video below to view highlights and excerpts from Economic Club Chairman David Rubenstein and our Signature Series Speakers.

 The mid 1980s were a flashpoint for Washington’s commercial growth.
 A burgeoning technology revolution, acquisitions and mergers, deregulation, suburban sprawl, an emerging global economy, and workforce diversification expanded D.C.’s once-compact business community in extraordinary ways.
 No longer was Washington exclusive to government interests; the region had become a corporate presence with which to be reckoned.

 The Economic Club of Washington, D.C. was formed in 1986 to fill the critical need of providing a forum where area business leaders could broaden their sphere of influence through sharing, learning, debating, and coalescing around pressing economic issues.
 The Club’s founders envisioned a group that "would recognize the unique and critical role that Washington plays in the world economy and underscore the area’s increasing importance as a center of business activity."

 Over the past three decades, the Economic Club has grown steadily and expanded its influence internationally.
-Today the Club boasts more than 900 members.
+Today the Club boasts nearly 1,000 members.
 It is the region’s premier forum for executive peer networking and interaction, valued for its thought-provoking insights into the complex business issues confronting the United States and the world.